 But how can you start building links to your website - and how can you do it the right way so that you get maximum benefits?

 This guide will help you understand that.
-We’ve outlined what we’ve learned during 8 years in this industry.
+We’ve outlined what we’ve learned during more than a decade in this industry.
 Let’s dive in.

 “How does link building help law firm websites?”